 One of the key reasons many faculty struggle to embrace online learning is that they find themselves teaching in this modality without receiving proper training and support.
 This can lead to learning experiences they consider inferior to their traditional courses.

-Learning Designers (also known as Instructional Designers) can be a beneficial support resource for faculty, as they’re trained to translate faculty’s curriculum and content in the online medium.
+Learning Designers and Instructional Designers can be a beneficial support resource for college and university faculty, as they’re trained to translate faculty’s curriculum and content in the online medium.
 In the article below, learn how one of Wiley Education Services’ Learning Designers, Loreli Smyth, thinks about online course design and development, and how she utilizes feedback to help faculty ensure their online students’ learning experiences remain the core focus.

 Based on my own experience and research (sources cited below) on the topic of student feedback in online course development, I’ve compiled the following list of insights that anyone designing an online course should consider if they want to meet students’ needs and expectations.